 From a distance, curling ice appears perfectly smooth.
 After a closer look, you'll notice that the ice appears bumpy.
 The rocks ride on these small frozen bumps called "pebble".
 The pebble is put on before each game with a machine that works like a flower sprinkler.
 Without the pebble, there would be too much friction between the ice and the rocks, making it too difficult to throw the rocks the full distance.
 Pebble is what makes curling a “finesse game”.

-The ice is maintained between games by sweeping off debris and scraping the surface two or three times a week.
+The ice is maintained between games by sweeping off debris and re-pebbling.
+The build-up of pebble is generally scraped off the surface two or three times a week, or as much as possible.
 A special scraping machine is manufactured just for curling ice.
 The resurfacing machine removes the build-up of pebble and any frost that has settled before new pebble is applied.

 Occasionally, due to the uneven freezing of the surface, the entire area is flooded and allowed to freeze slowly.
 This levels the ice and is done about every six weeks.

 It is very difficult to prepare a perfectly level ice surface.
 Even though most imperfections can't be seen, the way the rocks behave while in motion may indicate the presence of ridges and troughs.
 This is part of the game.
 Skips must determine what the sheets are like as early as possible, similar to "reading" the green in golf.

 The ice surface temperature is maintained somewhere in the 22-25 degree range.
 In some cases, sophisticated equipment is used to measure and maintain these temperatures.